 Best for: Professionals and enduro enthusiasts who enjoy the thrill of fast-paced downhill sections and challenging rocky trails.

 If you want the best of the best in the DH world, Session is the type of bike you should be looking at.
 Session models boast premium carbon frames, 190 mm of deluxe RockShox travel, 29″ wheels, and high-end SRAM and Shimano components.
 They’re ready to win races.

 Best for: Making the best results and winning World Cup Championships on the most brutal downhill courses.

-Supercaliber is a series of unique cross country racing bikes with Trek’s premium IsoStrut rear suspension.
+Supercaliber is a series of unique cross-country racing bikes with Trek’s premium IsoStrut rear suspension.
 The rear shock is integrated into the frame with unique pivotless seatstays.
 In addition, it also features 100 mm of front travel, 29″ wheels, 1×12 drivetrains, and progressive racing geometry.
-Supercaliber are some of the most expensive Trek’s bikes that cost up to $12,000.
+Supercaliberline consists of some of the most expensive Trek bikes that cost up to $12,000.

 Trek Bikes – Road

 The Domane series is Trek’s selection of fast, versatile, and technologically advanced endurance road bikes.
 It’s one of Trek’s best-known lineups, featuring IsoSpeed frame suspension, aluminum or carbon frames, and different levels of SRAM and Shimano components.
 Domane models cost anywhere between $1,100 and $12,600, so they’re suitable for everyone.

 Best for: Beginner, intermediate, and professional road cyclists looking for all-around good performance on a quality road bike that can do it all.